-A person who believes that he or she has been subjected to reprisal should be able to file a complaint under the Procedure.
+A person who believes that he or she has been subjected to reprisal should be able to file a complaint under the procedure.

 Every person has a right to claim and enforce their right to a workplace free of harassment and discrimination.
-No person shall be negatively treated for bringing forward a complaint, providing information related to a complaint, or assisting in the resolution of a complaint.
-It is a violation of XYZ Organization Policy to discipline or punish a person because he or she has brought forward a complaint, provided information related to a complaint, or otherwise been involved in the complaint resolution process.
-Reprisal may be the subject of a complaint under this Procedure, and persons engaging in reprisal are subject to disciplinary measures, up to and including termination of employment.
+No person shall be negatively treated for bringing forward a complaint, providing information related to a complaint, or helping to resolve a complaint.
+It is a violation of XYZ Organization policy to discipline or punish a person because he or she has brought forward a complaint, provided information related to a complaint, or otherwise been involved in the complaint resolution process.
+Reprisal may be the subject of a complaint under this procedure, and persons engaging in reprisal are subject to disciplinary measures, up to and including termination of employment.

-5. Dispute Resolution
+5. Dispute resolution